imgurbot12/pyderive/pyderive/extensions/validate.md

 def str_validator(value: str) -> str:
     if value == 'example':
-        raise ValidationError('Cannot use Example!')
+        raise ValueError('Cannot use Example!')
     return value

 def custom_validator(value: 'CustomType') -> 'CustomType':
     if not isinstance(value.a, str):
-        raise ValidationError('CustomType.a must be a string!')
+        raise ValueError('CustomType.a must be a string!')
     return value

 class CustomType: